 Mission & History

-In 2017 Arlington EATS and the Arlington Food Pantry merged to accomplish one incredible mission, to eliminate food insecurity by providing nutritious and culturally appropriate food in a respectful and compassionate manner to any Arlington resident in need.
+In 2017, Arlington EATS and the Arlington Food Pantry merged for organizational efficiency and a shared vision, to eliminate hunger in Arlington.
+The group rebranded itself as Arlington EATS.
+Today Arlington EATS serves approximately 1,800 Arlington residents annually, making us one of the largest social service providers in town.
 We make sure that our students have healthy, nutritious food over the long summer vacation, February and April vacation and over the weekends.

 The Arlington Food Pantry started in 1991 when a group of individuals from the Town, churches, and community leaders got together as a response to the first Iraq war, realizing things like fuel and food may be rationed.
 After an initial food drive everyone realized that hunger was an issue in Arlington and the food pantry became an ongoing monthly service offered out of the basement of Church of Our Saviour in East Arlington for 26 years.